Saab JAS 39 Gripen: Sweden

 In November 2012, Lieutenant Colonel Lars Helmrich of the Swedish Air Force testified to the Riksdag regarding the Gripen E. He stated that the then-current version of the Gripen would be outdated in air-to-air combat by 2020.
 With 60 Gripens having been judged to be the minimum required to defend Swedish Airspace, the Swedish Air Force wanted to have 60–80 Gripens upgraded to the E/F standard by 2020.

 On 25 August 2012, the Swedish government announced that 40–60 JAS 39E/F Gripens were expected to be procured and in service by 2023.
 On 11 December 2012, the Riksdag approved the purchase of 40 to 60 JAS 39E/Fs with an option to cancel if at least 20 aircraft are not ordered by other customers. on 17 January 2013, the government approved the deal for 60 JAS 39Es to be delivered between 2018 and 2027.
 On 3 March 2014, the Swedish defence minister stated that another 10 JAS 39Es might be ordered; this was later confirmed by the government.

 There are also plans to keep some of the Gripen C/D active after 2025.
 This was recommended by the Swedish defence advisory committee in 2019.

 In 2006, Swedish Gripen aircraft participated in Red Flag – Alaska, a multinational air combat exercise hosted by the United States Air Force.
 Gripens flew simulated combat sorties against F-16 Block 50, Eurofighter Typhoon and F-15C and scored ten kills, including a Eurofighter Typhoon and five F-16 Block 50s on day one of the exercises with no losses.
 Three Swedish Gripen C also participated in a war game against five Royal Norwegian Air Force F-16 Block 50 fighters in Sweden.
 Swedish Gripen Cs and Norwegian F-16s flew three combat sorties; Gripen Cs scored five kills in each sortie against Norwegian F-16s, and on the last sortie an F-16 scored a kill against a Gripen.

 In December 2022 Sweden ordered an upgrade package from Saab for a number of their Gripen C/D fighters.
 The upgrade includes new engines, a new radar and a new electronic warfare system.
 The order value is approximately SEK 3.5 billion and the contract period is 2023–29.
 In September 2023 Swedish FMV and Saab signed additional orders for the Gripen E and C/D versions.
 The new orders enables the C/D version to continue serving after 2030 parallel with the introduction of the E.

+The first Gripen E was officially delivered to the Swedish Air force on 20 October 2025.